joerob-msft/app-service-msi-tokenvault-dotnet/README.md

 </a>

 Use the "Deploy to Azure" button to deploy an ARM template to create the following resources:
-1. App Service with MSI.
+1. App Service with MSI and the sample web app from this repository deployed.
 2. Token Vault with a service and token, and an access policy that grants the App Service access to **Get Secrets**.
->Note: When filling out the template you will see a textbox labelled 'Token Vault Service Client Id' and 'Token Vault Service Client Secret'.
-Enter a client Id and Secret there.
-A service with the name 'dropbox' and value from what you entered will be created in the Token Vault.
+>Note: When filling out the template you will see a textbox labelled 'Dropbox App Key' and 'Dropbox App Secret'.
+Enter a the App Key and App Secret from the Dropbox App created in Step 1 above.
+A service with the name 'dropbox' will be created in the Token Vault.

 Review the resources created using the Azure portal.
-You should see an App Service and a Token Vault.
-View the access policies of the Token Vault to see that the App Service has access to it.
+You should see an App Service and a Token Vault (Click Show Hidden Types to see Token Vault resource).

-## Step 2: Grant yourself data plane access to the Token Vault
-Using the Azure Portal, go to the Token Vault's access policies, and grant yourself **Secret Management** access to the Token Vault.
-This will allow you to run the application on your local development machine.

-1. Search for your Token Vault in “Search Resources dialog box” in Azure Portal.
-2. Select "Overview", and click on Access policies
-3. Click on "Add New", select "Secret Management" from the dropdown for "Configure from template"
-4. Click on "Select Principal", add your account
-5. Click on "OK" to add the new Access Policy, then click "Save" to save the Access Policies
+---
+>NOTE: At this point you have a running Web App and an integrated Token Vault that can hold an access token for DropBox.
+Click Login to authenticate the token and see the DropBox List Folder API call result.

+The steps below are to modify the web app and/or run the web app locally.

 ## Step 3: Clone the repo
 Clone the repo to your development machine.

 The project has the following relevant Nuget packages:
 1. Microsoft.Azure.Services.AppAuthentication - makes it easy to fetch access tokens for Service-to-Azure-Service authentication scenarios.
+1. Dropbox.Api - makes it easy make calls to Dropbox API.

 The relevant code is in WebAppTokenVault/WebAppTokenVault/Controllers/HomeController.cs file.
 The **AzureServiceTokenProvider** class (which is part of Microsoft.Azure.Services.AppAuthentication) tries the following methods to get an access token:-
 1. Managed Service Identity (MSI) - for scenarios where the code is deployed to Azure, and the Azure resource supports MSI.